 English Language and Literature

-Courses in Comparative Literature offer students the opportunity to engage in literary and film studies outside of a single national or linguistic range.
-Students with expertise in/or interest in multiple languages and cultures may take courses that help them to contextualize different literary and artistic traditions within a global rubric.
-Courses on Literature and Global Change, World Literature by Women, Black Diaspora, Literature of the Americas, and Film Art in a Global Society, among other courses, cultivate a sense of the transnational nature of cultural production and consumption.
+Courses in Comparative Literature offer students the opportunity to engage in literary and media studies outside of a single national or linguistic range.
+Students with an interest in multiple languages and cultures may develop their ability to contextualize different literary, media, and artistic traditions within a global rubric.
+Courses on Global Literature and Social Change, World Literature by Women, Black Diaspora Literature and Culture, Literature of the Americas, and Film Art in a Global Society, among others, cultivate a sense of the transnational nature of cultural production and consumption.
 Knowledge of a language other than English is not required.

 Chair: A. Bailey

-Associate Professors: S. Balachandran Orihuela, R. Bauer, T. Chico, L. Coleman, K. Coles, J. Enoch, O. Gaycken, M. Israel, L. Konstantinou, K. Kraus, M. Lindemann, P. Mallios, E. Mitchell, T. Moser, Z. Nunes, R. Ontiveros, G. Passannante, V. Valiavitcharska, C. Walter, S. Wible
+Associate Professors: S. Balachandran Orihuela, L. Coleman, K. Coles, O. Gaycken, M. Israel, L. Konstantinou, K. Kraus, M. Lindemann, P. Mallios, E. Mitchell, T. Moser, R. Ontiveros, D. Simon, S. Trudell, V. Valiavitcharska, C. Walter, S. Wible

-Assistant Professors: C. Adsanatham, J. Fleming, G. Fuentes, M. Kill, S. Trudell, S. Wilder
+Assistant Professors: J. Fleming, G. Fuentes, C. Infante, M. Kill, R. Scott, C. Shelton, S. Wilder

 Lecturer: E. Robinson